Skip to content

 model Callable | str

-Callable that takes as an input a tensor of size (batch_size, channels, x, y) and returns a vector for each tile (batch_size, emb_dim), or a string with the name of one of the available models (resnet50, histo_ssl, or dinov2).
+A supported model name (resnet50, histo_ssl, dinov2, hoptimus0, or conch), or a callable that takes as an input a tensor of size (batch_size, channels, x, y) and returns a vector for each tile (batch_size, emb_dim).

 required